C-Rodg/Front-end-Engineering/README.md

 **Logarithms**: log2^value = exponent || 2^exponent = value.
 How many times you can divide a number by 2 before it reaches 1.

+## Useful Formulas

+- **Compact Array Formula:** (typically used with binary heaps)

+  - "i"'s parent = Math.floor((i-1) / 2)
+  - "i"'s left child = 2i + 1
+  - "i"'s right child = 2i + 2

+- **Normalize Array Shifts:** (useful for array rotations)
+  - (current index + amount shifted left or right (+/-)) % array.length = new index
+  - if new index is less than 0, then add array.length

+## The Interview

+1. Clarify the problem

+- Ask for an example
+- State assumptions
+- Ask questions (use common consideration list above)

+1. Design a solution

+- Iterate on solutions
+- Discuss tradeoffs with time & space complexity

+1. Write code
+1. Review

+- Always **TEST** your code!
+Test normal cases first, and edge cases later.

+## System Design Interviews

+- **Process:**
+  - Break it down
+    - Always clarify! _What are features?
+Sort by time?
+Store all content?
+What platform?
+Work offline?.._
+  - Analyze tradeoffs
+  - Navigate levels of abstraction

+A type of system design interview might be something like 'how would you build an rss reader?'.
+These types of interviews are more about diagrams and pseudocode than real code.

 ## Notes

 - Call stack can handle ~10,000 frames before stack overflow